chris-short/devopsish.com/content/post/138/index.md

 [Underscoring the "private" in private key](https://koen.io/2019/07/26/underscoring-the-private-in-private-key/) — The private key should be KEPT PRIVATE.
 It's not to hand out, ever (with very, very few exceptions).

+[Goodbye Docker: Purging is Such Sweet Sorrow](https://zwischenzugs.com/2019/07/27/goodbye-docker-purging-is-such-sweet-sorrow/) — I still need Docker on my Mac from time to time and it irritates me to no end.

 [jbeda/kinecraft](https://github.com/jbeda/kinecraft) — Start to a Minecraft k8s operator by Joe Beda

 [eko/monday](https://github.com/eko/monday) — A dev tool for microservice developers to run local applications and/or forward others from/to Kubernetes SSH or TCP